cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

 * If you specify the private and public IP addresses and the administrator password in the config.yaml file, do not specify them in the command options.
 * If you do not specify an administrator password in the command-line or the config.yaml file, the installation process generates a random password and shows it as output in the installation logs.
 * If you use `-v` for the cfy_manager command, you can see additional debugging logs located at: `/var/log/cloudify/manager/cfy_manager.log`
+* Legacy monitoring components (Riemann and Influx) will not be installed by default.
+If you require these components (e.g. if you use Diamond or Psutil) they can be configured for installation by setting `skip_monitoring manager.monitoring_install.skip_installation` to `false` in the `config.yaml`.
 {{% /note %}}

 {{% warning title="Best Practices" %}}